 attacks occurred, our daughter, Anna, was completing a month-long teaching trip

 that began in Morocco and

 ended in Paris.

 On the day of the attack, Anna had walked through the very neighborhood the

 terrorists first struck only hours before.
-The nation of Paris went
+The nation of France went

 into lockdown.
 The borders were closed.
 Anna was scheduled to fly home the next

 day.
 Her return home did not look like it would happen.

 Jan and I knew nothing of what was taking place in Paris.
 We received a